 A school’s Art in Action Coordinator is the liaison between the school and Art in Action and is typically a parent or teacher with a strong interest in the program.
 The Coordinator organizes the program at his or her school and often recruites a team of docent volunteers at school functions and in the school’s newsletter.
 The volunteers can attend in-person or webinar group trainings to learn how to effectively teach the Art in Action program.

-The annual subscription gives the school the right to use the Art in Action program during the school year for the grade levels and classrooms specified by the school at the beginning of the school year; access to the Online Lessons, group training, workshops, and ongoing school support; the opportunity to purchase custom training, lesson-specific art supplies.
+The annual subscription provides the school with the right to use the Art in Action program during the school year for the grade levels and classrooms specified at purchase or renewal.
+Furthermore, schools receive access to online resources, group training, workshops, ongoing school support, and the opportunity to purchase custom training or lesson-specific art supplies.

 The cost depends on the number of classrooms teaching the program and the optional purchase of art materials.
 Our Pricing Page has pricing for typical models.